nspcc-dev/neo-go/docs/notifications.md

 ### `notary_request_event` notification

-Contains two parameters: event type which could be one of "added" or "removed" and added (or removed) notary request.
+It contains two parameters: event type, which could be one of "added" or "removed", and added (or removed) notary request.

 Example: